At St. Augustine's Episcopal Church, we answer our Lord's call to pray, reconcile, and offer help and hope to those in need.

 Through beautiful word and prayer and song and sacraments in a regular order of worship that seeks a greater connection to God and God’s people.
 The Episcopal Church is a sacramental denomination, which means that we seek to experience and express outward and visible signs of God’s inward and spiritual Grace.
 Worship is our limited human response to the unlimited God, so in worship we seek to better know and stand near God.

 I’m planning on visiting St. Augustine’s.
 May I take the Eucharist?
-At St. Augustine’s we offer an “Open Table,” and all of God’s people are invited to the Lord’s Supper.
+At St. Augustine’s we offer an “Open Table,” for all baptized Christians.
 It is God’s hospitality and our choice to be part of it.
-If it is not your custom to accept bread and wine at an Episcopal Church you may come forward during Communion and receive a blessing from the clergy.
-If you are not familiar with how to receive Communion, hold the wafer in your hand when it is given and the challis bearer will dip it into the cup for you.
+If it is not your custom to accept bread and wine at an Episcopal Church, you may come forward during Communion and receive a blessing from the priest.
+If you are not familiar with how to receive Communion, no worries, the procedure will be easily explained.

 A Baptized child may take the Eucharist (Holy Communion) at any age.

 It is important to understand that baptism is not just a ceremony – it is a sacrament, a spiritual commitment on behalf of the parents and the congregation of St. Augustine’s, before God, to care for and raise a child as a Christian.
 It is not something to be entered into lightly, and is definitely not something we do every Sunday or are prepared to do on short notice.
-If you wish to have your child baptized at St. Augustine’s, the first step is to contact the clergy.
+If you wish to have your child baptized at St. Augustine’s, the first step is to contact the priest.
 You will be informed of the full details of the process.
-For adults wishing to be baptized, please contact the clergy and the process and details will be explained.
+For adults wishing to be baptized, please follow the same procedure.
 For Christians, baptism is our entry as members into the Body of Christ, the Church.

 The Episcopal Church in the Diocese of Southern Virginia does not offer private baptism.
 We believe that baptism marks the entrance of a new member into the Christian community, so the community must be a part of this joyous and sacred occasion.
 We traditionally only offer baptism during one of our scheduled services.
 If you desire to be baptized, but are physically unable to make it to St. Augustine’s due to reasons such as a serious illness, we will almost certainly still be able to help you.
 Please contact the clergy for more information.